OpenTranslationBible/open-bible/en-GB/54.1 Timothy/md/1-timothy-05.md

 ## 1 Timothy 5:19

-Do not accept an accusation against an elder, except on the basis of two or three witnesses.
+Do not entertain an accusation against an elder unless it is confirmed by two or three witnesses.

 ## 1 Timothy 5:20